KattsonBastos/astro-airflow-certification/fundamentals/study-notes/basics.md

 - Action Operators: allows us to execute something, such as a python script, a bash command, or a SQL query.
 - Transfer Operator: allows us to transfer data from a source to a destination.
 - Sensor Operator: usefull when we want to wait for something to happen before moving to the next task.
-For example, if we want to wait for a file to be loaded in to a S3 storage to, then, download that file with a task, we could use a File Sensor Operator for that.
+For example, if we want to wait for a file to be loaded in to a S3 storage to, then, download that file with a task, we could use a File Sensor Operator.

 ### Tasks